Frequently asked questions

 Who are we?

-We are a collective group of individual mental health counselors who have come together with the shared mission of fostering a safe and nurturing environment where individuals can explore their innermost thoughts, emotions, and experiences, and embark on a transformative path towards healing and self-discovery.
+We are a collective of independent mental health counselors united by a shared mission: to create a safe, nurturing space where individuals can explore their thoughts, emotions, and experiences, embarking on a transformative journey toward healing and self-discovery.

 Presence of Therapy Dogs: